-Fat makes a grand entrance with smooth flows on the second verse as she raps about being an unbreakable strong black woman, her new found success and how she’ll soon be on first name basis with Beyoncé.
+Fat makes a grand entrance with smooth flows on the second verse as she raps about being an unbreakable strong black woman, her newfound success, and how she’ll soon be on a first-name basis with Beyoncé.

 Overall, Tobe Nwigwe and Fat delivered a summary of their life’s journey to the present in an appealing way that is soothing to the ears.

-If you enjoyed Eat, you’ll definitely enjoy these five other songs by Tobe Nwigwe…
+If you enjoyed Eat, you’d definitely enjoy these five other songs by Tobe Nwigwe…

 #1.
 I need you to

 #5.
 Heat rock

 WATCH: Tobe Nwigwe and crew perform at BET Awards 2020

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_